opengl-8080/gitgraphwrapper.js/README.md

 ;
 ```

-It looks like using git comamnd at command line.
+It looks like using git command at command line.

 Probably, you may execute git command like following  at actual command line. (`add` command is omitted.)